Did you know?

 How common is the Irukandji jellyfish?

-The Irukandji jellyfish is relatively rare, and its population density varies yearly.
+It is relatively rare, and its population density varies yearly.
 Water temperature, currents, and weather patterns can influence the Irukandji jellyfish’s population density.
 During warmer months, the risk of encountering this jellyfish is also typically higher.
 However, you might never be able to predict the presence of this jellyfish with certainty.
 For that reason, you should exercise caution when entering the water.

 How long do the symptoms of an Irukandji sting last?

-The symptoms of an Irukandji sting can last for a long time, depending on the severity of the sting and your sensitivity to the venom.
+The symptoms of the sting can last for a long time, depending on the severity of the sting and your sensitivity to the venom.
 The initial pain from the sting may last up to 30 minutes, but symptoms like severe back and abdominal pain and restlessness may last up to 1-3 days.

 Can you see an Irukandji jellyfish in the water?